Chelsea Lee has been developing her ability and love of art since she was a child.

 Nature inspiring her colour palette and the notion of play allowing her to break the conscious boundaries of what to paint and how, are the elements that have woven the fabric of her artistic ability and this is represented within her latest works.

-Chelsea Lee often creates emotional self-portraits, allowing herself the freedom of expression on a physical level when painting with her hands.
+Chelsea Lee often creates emotional abstract self-portraits, allowing herself the freedom of expression on a physical level when painting with her hands.

-Although there is much structure to her creations and how they are executed, Chelsea allows herself to Play when painting and ignore previous connotations of right and wrong within art.
+Although there is much structure to her creations and how they are executed, Chelsea allows herself to play when painting and ignore previous connotations of right and wrong within art.

 'The Golden Collective' series and 'My Love Affair with Paint' series were the breakthrough works that established her as an artist to herself.
 Suffering from anxiety for many years, Chelsea creates works as a form of therapy and a way to escape or even let loose - her own version of diary keeping.